awsdocs/amazon-ec2-user-guide-windows/doc_source/application-consistent-snapshots-creating-commands.md

 + Fragmented volumes
 + Incompatibility with some antivirus software
 + Issues with a VSS Application writer
++ When Module Logging is enabled for a large number of PowerShell modules, that can cause PowerShell scripts to run slowly

 Usually, when running into time limits with the `AWSEC2-CreateVssSnapshot` command, the cause is related to the workload on the instance being too high at the time of backup\.
 The following actions can help you take a successful snapshot:
 + Retry the `AWSEC2-CreateVssSnapshot` command to see if the snapshot attempt is successful\.
 If retrying succeeds in some cases, reducing the instance load might make snapshots more successful\.